"Women Can Lead Too". How Christine Coignard Made a Career in Russian Industry

 You have so many talented women in Russia who, put in a right position, could do so much more for themselves, their company and their country.
 Find a man, probably an oligarch, and a woman who can champion the advancement of women in business highest positions.

 — I am trying to think of a personality.
-Some would need a thorough rebranding from excessively reach people skiing with young ladies to gender equality advocates.
+Some would need a thorough rebranding from excessively reaching people skiing with young ladies to gender equality advocates.

 — As a French, I don’t care what people do in their private life.
 It is more important what they do for society.